What for?

 Where?

 The technical discussions with the salespeople in the specialised shop were really something.
 I can only testify for what I experienced, but I'm sure some of you can relate to (some of) this.
-In my case, I am referring to the shops in the north of France (Lille, Valenciennes, Cambrai), which I visited as often as possible at the time, every Saturday afternoon or so.
-Members of my family used to take me to visit one or two shops in Cambrai (20 km from home, 12.5 miles) every week or so, just to look at the new arrivals, see what was on sale and play with the equipment on display for customers to see.
-It's only now, looking back over the years, that I realise how extremely understanding and incredibly patient they were, taking teenagers around with their car without ever saying "no" or getting impatient with the time I spent there.
+In my case, I am referring to the shops in the north of France (Lille, Valenciennes, Cambrai), which I visited as often as possible at the time

-{8} Computer buyers at the time were overwhelmingly male.
+{9} Computer buyers at the time were overwhelmingly male.
 This is not a sexist remark.
 It was a demographic fact.
 Later, I had a friend who convinced her parents to buy her an Amstrad CPC 6128, but she was really an exception at the time.

 I remember "MSX salespeople" in Auchan supermarkets who had a rough time because they were hardly briefed on the subject, or salespeople who changed departments every other week at the stores of the Boulanger chain...
-It was more professional in ultra-specialised department stores such as La FNAC or Le Printemps, which made the shopping experience really pleasant and enjoyable{9}.
+It was more professional in ultra-specialised department stores such as La FNAC or Le Printemps, which made the shopping experience really pleasant and enjoyable{10}.
 The service was certainly impeccable in the elegant lounges of Apple's exclusive resellers — where an unaccompanied teenager was unwelcome, anyway, unless he came with daddy's chauffeur.

-{9} My PAL 800XL was bought in May 1984 at La FNAC in Lille.
+{10} Our (my twin & I) PAL Atari 800XL was bought in May 1984 at La FNAC in Lille.

 Knowledge base article: kb-culture-0001-buying-a-computer-in-1982.

-REV. 027.
+REV. 030.